-Decree-Law no. 74/2013, of 4 June, as amended by Decree-Law no. 104/2019, of 9 August, provides for the establishment of a mechanism designed to restore the competitive equilibrium in the wholesale electricity market in Portugal, with an impact on the allocation of costs of general economic interest ("CIEG") between participants in the electricity system.
-Its purpose is to capture the alleged windfall profits reaped by the Portuguese generators caused by higher pool prices following the introduction of taxes on Spanish generators.
+Decree-Law no. 74/2013, of 4 June, amended by Decree-Law no. 104/2019, of 9 August, provides for the establishment of a mechanism designed to restore the competitive balance in the wholesale electricity market in Portugal, after the pool market price is impacted by off-market events.
+This mechanism aims to capture the alleged windfall profits reaped by power plants located in Portugal caused by higher pool prices following the introduction of taxes on power plants located in Spain.

-This mechanism shall apply to: i) ordinary regime generators, except to the ones operating power plants that are still trading electricity under a PPA that has been executed according to Decree-Law no. 183/95, of 27 July; ii) generators operating hydroelectric power plants with an installed capacity equal or higher than 10 MVA; and iii) generators that do not benefit from a guaranteed remuneration scheme, except the ones under the obligation to pay compensations to the National Electric System in the context of a competitive procedure launched under the terms of article 5-B of Decree-Law no. 172/2006, of 23 August, as well as generators operating power plants with an installed power lower than 5 MW.
+This mechanism shall apply to: (i) ordinary regime generators, except to the ones operating power plants that are still trading electricity under a power purchase agreement that has been executed according to Decree-Law no. 183/95, of 27 July; (ii) generators operating hydroelectric power plants with an installed capacity equal or higher than 10 MVA; and (iii) generators that do not benefit from a guaranteed remuneration scheme, except the ones that simultaneously are under the obligation to pay compensation to the National Electricity System in the context of a competitive procedure launched under the terms of Article 5-B of Decree-Law no. 172/2006, of 23 August and have an installed power lower than 5 MW.

-Pursuant to the enactment of Decree-Law no. 104/2019, of 9 August, a payment per account is now possible, applied to the electric energy producers which are covered by the competition balance mechanism.
-The payment per account's value may be established yearly by an order of the member of the government responsible for the energy area.
+Pursuant to the enactment of Decree-Law no. 104/2019, of 9 August, it is now possible to make an upfront payment of an amount to be determined on a yearly basis by means of an order of the member of the government responsible for energy affairs.